jcoreNL/spring-4.3-exam-notes/README.md

 frameworks, performs weaving at runtime.

 ### How does Spring solve (implement) a cross cutting concern?
+Spring uses proxies to add cross cutting concern logic to a bean in a dynamic way.

 ### Which are the limitations of the two proxy-types?
 - JDK dynamic proxies: